RohanHarichandan/NFSmostwanted.io/README.md

 # NFSmostwanted.io
 car game

-This is simple car game made with html, css and js
+This is simple car game made with html, css and vanila javascript.

 the link to the game is -  https://rohanharichandan.github.io/NFSmostwanted.io/